rohitduggal21/nodeApp/README.md

      ```

      ### 2. /stats/p=m
-     This endpoint must respond a JSON object with aggregated results from the past minutes m.
+     This endpoint must return a JSON object with aggregated results from the past minutes m.
      The object should look like:
      ```
      {